tunderdomb/grunt-mustache-mustache/README.md

 A structure like this:

     data/
       people.json
       colors.json

 will translate to:

     {
       people: the parsed contents of people.json,
       colors: the parsed contents of colors.json
     }

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`

 ```js
 grunt.initConfig({